kendru/kendru.github.com/_posts/2014-03-01-building-out-the-web-service-restful-clojure-part-3.md

 the last tutorial, I mentioned that we would be dealing with authentication in this tutorial.
 However, once I started writing this tutorial, I realized that it would be <em>way</em> too long to cover authentication.
-I will cover authentication in the next tutorial - I promise!
+I will cover authentication in the <a href="/restful-clojure/2015/03/13/securing-service-restful-clojure-part-4/">next tutorial</a> - I promise!
 </aside>

 ## Passing our tests